neondatabase/website/content/docs/introduction/billing.md

       In other words, branches add storage when you modify data and when you allow the branch to age out of the parent branch's point-in-time-restore window.

       Database branches can also share data history.
 For example, two branches created from the same parent at or around the same time will share data history, which avoids additional storage.
 The same holds true for a branch created from another branch.
-Wherever possible, Neon keeps minimizes the storage cost of branches through shared data history.
-Also, if it helps minimize storage, Neon will advance the a branch snapshot to reduce the amount data changes stored as WAL.
+Wherever possible, Neon minimizes the storage cost of branches through shared data history.
+If it helps keeps storage size to a minimum, Neon will take a new a branch snapshot to reduce the amount data changes stored as WAL.

 The cost calculation for _Project storage_ is: